-WHY low thyroid hormone is increasingly common: symptoms, blood test diagnosis, and hormone replacement therapy.
+WHY low thyroid hormone is increasingly common in dogs and people: symptoms, diagnosis, dietary correction of potential cause or hormone replacement therapy.

 HYPOTHYROIDISM IN DOGS

 A COMMON DIETARY CAUSE

 Ingestion of bromine and an iodine-deficient diet adversely impacts the thyroid gland, causing serious health problems, including cancer, in people and pets.

 Learn why modern-day dietary changes cause or contribute to thyroid hormone imbalance.
 People and pets are living longer in 2018 than in the previous two centuries but they are NOT as vigorously healthy.

 Easily noted symptoms of low thyroid are weight gain, poor coat, and lethargy.
 Those visible symptoms progress to more notable inattentiveness, heat seeking, hair and/or skin problems and often, outright obesity.
 If the patient has suffered with low thyroid hormone for some time, there may also be thickening of the skin and hair loss.

 Any combination of these thyroid hormone imbalance symptoms call for a simple blood test diagnoses to confirm radical dietary changes or the more common solution, hormone replacement therapy for you or your dog.
 At this point in the progression of diminished thyroid gland function dietary changes may not be sufficient, although they are recommended.